Christopher B. Krebs

-Christopher B. Krebs is an Associate Professor of Classics at Stanford University.
+Christopher B. Krebs is the Gesue and Helen Spogli Professor of Italian Studies, Professor of Classics, and, by courtesy, of German Studies and Comparative Literature Stanford University.
 Krebs' principal research interests are Greek and Roman Historiography, Latin Lexicography and the Classical tradition.

 Life

 Christopher B. Krebs studied classics and philosophy at Berlin, Oxford (M. St. 2002) and Kiel (1st Staatsexamen 2000, Ph.
 D. 2003).
 He was a lecturer at University College, Oxford before being appointed as Assistant Professor of Classics at Harvard in 2004.
 While Assistant Professor at Harvard, he was Professeur Invité at the École Normale Supérieure in Paris in 2007 and the APA fellow at the Thesaurus Linguae Latinae in Munich in 2008/09.
 In 2009 he was appointed Associate Professor of Classics at Harvard before becoming Associate Professor of Classics at Stanford in 2012.